Sesam stasjon

-Sesam stasjon (Sesame Station) was a Norwegian children's television series that ran on NRK1 (and sometime NRK2) based on Sesame Street.
-It quickly became the most popular children's show in Norway after its début in 1991, and 198 episodes were made until 1998.
+Sesam stasjon (Sesame Station) was a 1990s Norwegian children's television series that ran on NRK1 (and sometime NRK2) based on Sesame Street.
+It quickly became the most popular children's show in Norway after its début in 1991, and 198 episodes were made until 1999.
 Unlike their predecessors from all over the world it is set in a railway station near a town instead of the traditional Sesame Street neighbourhood.
 Each episode is 30 minutes, of which 15–20 are from the Norwegian production and 10–15 are dubbed from Sesame Street.

 History

 In 1987, NRK approached Children's Television Workshop about the possibility to make a Norwegian co-production of Sesame Street.
 In 1989, an agreement was reached between NRK and CTW, and the production of Sesam stasjon began in September 1990.
 As part of the preparation for the show, Kermit Love traveled to Norway in June 1990 to teach the Norwegian puppeteers.
+The whole production also went to New York to observe the American production of Sesame Street.